-However, the new CAFÉ standards established by US DOT / NHTSA at the behest of the Obama Administration will require a 60% increase in the fuel efficiency of light duty vehicles by 2025.
+However, the new CAFÉ standards established by US DOT / NHTSA at the behest of the Obama Administration would have required a 60% increase in the fuel efficiency of light duty vehicles by 2025.
 Standards are under development for medium duty and heavy duty vehicles as well.
 These standards are significantly technology forcing, since the technology to achieve these standards is either non-existent or not commercially feasible.
+The Trump Administration has begun the process of halting or massively revising these more stringent standards.